abconlinecourses/pdfx-xblock/project.md

 PDFX-xBlock: Open edX PDF reader with annotation tools (highlight, draw, scribble).
 PDFX-xBlock: is developing in open edx docker containers.
 Use MCP for browser verification.
 Auto-reload enabled in Docker - no restarts needed.
+SO DO NOT restart "tutor_dev-lms-1" and tutor_dev-cms-1

 * **File Storage:** Use Open edX contentstore
   ```python